 2.10 Pricing for Registry Services.
-Except as set forth in this Section 2.10, Registry Operator shall provide each ICANN accredited registrar that has executed Registry Operator's registry-registrar agreement advance notice of any price increase [(netincluding the elimination of any refunds, rebates, discounts, product tying or other programs which had the effect of reducing the price charged to registrars)] of no less than thirty (30) calendar days with respect to initial domain name registrations and one hundred eighty (180) calendar days with respect to renewal of domain name registrations, and shall offer registrars the option to obtain domain name registration renewals at the current price (i.e. the price in place prior to any noticed increase) for periods of one to ten years at the discretion of the registrar, but no greater than ten years.
-Notwithstanding the foregoing, with respect to renewal of domain name registrations, Registry Operator need only provide thirty (30) calendar days notice of any price increase if the resulting price is less than or equal to a price for which Registry Operator provided notice within that past twelve (12) months, and need not provide any notice of any price increase for the imposition of the Variable Registry-Level Fee set forth in Section 6.3.
-[Registry Operator shall offer all domain registration renewals at the same price, unless the registrant agrees in its registration agreement with a registrar to a higher price at the time of the initial registration of the domain name following clear and conspicuous disclosure of such renewal price byto such registrant.
-Registry Operator.]
+Except as set forth in this Section 2.10, Registry Operator shall provide each ICANN accredited registrar that has executed Registry Operator's registry-registrar agreement advance notice of any price increase [(net of refunds, rebates, discounts, product tying or other programs)] of no less than thirty (30) calendar days with respect to initial domain name registrations and one hundred eighty (180) calendar days with respect to renewal of domain name registrations, and shall offer registrars the option to obtain domain name registration renewals at the current price (i.e. the price in place prior to any noticed increase) for periods of one to ten years at the discretion of the registrar, but no greater than ten years.
+Notwithstanding the foregoing, with respect to renewal of domain name registrations, Registry Operator need only provide thirty (30) calendar days notice of any price increase if the resulting price is less than or equal to a price for which Registry Operator provide notice within that past twelve (12) months, and need not provide any notice of any price increase for the imposition of the Variable Registry-Level Fee set forth in Section 6.3.
+[Registry

+Operator shall offer all domain registration renewals at the same price, unless the registrant agrees to a higher price at the time of the initial registration of the domain name following clear and conspicuous disclosure of such renewal price by Registry Operator.]
 Registry Operator shall provide public query-based DNS lookup service for the TLD at its sole expense.

-2.11 Contractual and Operational Compliance Audits.
-ICANN may from time to time (not to exceed oncetwice per calendar quarteryear) conduct contractual compliance audits to assess compliance by Registry Operator with its covenants contained in Section 2 of this Agreement.
+Contractual and Operational Compliance Audits.
+ICANN may from time to time (not 2.11 to exceed once per calendar quarter) conduct contractual compliance audits to assess compliance by Registry Operator with its covenants contained in Section 2 of this Agreement.
 Such audits shall be tailored to achieve the purpose of assessing compliance, and ICANN shall give reasonable advance notice of any such audit, which notice shall specify in reasonable detail the categories of documents, data and other information requested by ICANN.
 As part of such audit and upon request by ICANN, Registry Operator shall timely provide all responsive documents, data and any other information necessary to demonstrate Registry Operator's compliance with this Agreement.
-Upon no less than fivethree (53) calendarbusiness days notice (unless otherwise agreed to by Registry Operator), ICANN may, as part of any contractual compliance audit, conduct site visits during regular business hours to assess compliance by Registry Operator with its covenants contained in Section 2 of this Agreement.
+Upon no less than five (5) calendar days notice (unless otherwise agreed to by Registry Operator), ICANN may, as part of any contractual compliance audit, conduct site visits during regular business hours to assess compliance by Registry Operator with its covenants contained in Section 2 of this Agreement.
 Any such audit will be at ICANN's expense, unless such audit is related to a discrepancy in the fees paid by Registry Operator hereunder in excess of 5% to ICANN's detriment.
 In the latter event, Registry Operator shall reimburse ICANN for all reasonable costs and expenses associated with such audit, which reimbursement will be paid together with the next Registry-Level Fee payment due following the date of transmittal of the cost statement for such audit.
-Notwithstanding the foregoing, if Registry Operator is found not to be in compliance with its covenants contained in Section 2 of this Agreement in two consecutive audits conducted pursuant to this Section 2.11.
-ICANN may increase the number of such audits to one per calendar quarter.

 2.12 Continued Operations Instrument.
-Registry operator Operator shall comply with the terms and conditions relating to the Continued Operations Instrument set forth in the specification at [see specification 8].
+Registry operator shall comply with the terms and conditions relating to the Continued Operations Instrument set forth at [see specification 8].